 Best Places to Dive in The Lesser Antilles

-There are two main dive areas covered within the liveaboard cruise, Saba Island and St Kitts Island.
+There are two main dive areas covered by the liveaboard cruise, Saba Island and St Kitts Island.

-The highest point of the Netherlands this dormant volcano has some hidden wonders.
+The highest point of the Dutch territory lays on a dormant volcano with it's hidden wonders.
 Hiking and scuba diving are the two main activities on the island known as the ‘Unspoiled Queen of the Caribbean’.

+Due to the exposed nature of the island, being only 5 miles in diameter.
 The diving is on the windward and leeward sides and offers walls, reefs, and pinnacles.
-Most dives due to the exposed nature of the island, being only 5 miles in diameter are on the leeward side.
 The Tent, Ladder bay and deep water pinnacles offer a huge diversity over this small area.

-Ladder Bay has a maze of finger reefs and the geothermal sands, and one site is even called Ladder Labyrinth due to its winding reefs.
+Ladder Bay has a maze of finger reefs and the geothermal sands.
+One site is even called Ladder Labyrinth due to its winding reefs.
 Nurse sharks, giant green morays and seahorses can be found there.
 Torrens Bay at the end of this area is a shallow nursery for most of the marine life found around this island.

-For many divers, Saba diving is famous for the volcanic pinnacles on the outer edge of the park.
+Saba Island Scuba Diving is famous for the volcanic pinnacles on the outer edge of the park.
 Due to the depths, this one large pinnacle is divided into six dive sites including the infamous Eye of the Needle.

 There are also two shallower pinnacles that break the surface descending to around 25m.

-Dives will include Paradise Reef, with dive sites including as Anchors Away that has historical and archaeological interest.
+Dives will include Paradise Reef, with dive sites including as Anchors Away with historical and archaeological interest.

-Photographers will be able to capture the drum fish, flying gurnards and wonderful sponge life of the area in clear water.
+Photographers will be able to capture the drum fish, flying gurnards and wonderful sponge life in clear water.
 Night dives are also impressive with the octopus and shrimp life.